leanprover-community/blog/posts/simprocs-tutorial.md

 ## The definitional approach

 In cases where the evaluation is definitionally equal to the original expression, one may write a dsimproc instead of a simproc.
-The syntax to declare a dsimproc is rather to simprocs, with a small difference: we now need to return a [`DStep`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.DStep#doc) instead of a `Step`;
+The syntax to declare a dsimproc is rather similar to simprocs, with a small difference: we now need to return a [`DStep`](https://leanprover-community.github.io/mathlib4_docs/find/?pattern=Lean.Meta.Simp.DStep#doc) instead of a `Step`;
 in practice this amounts to providing the expression our program has produced without providing the proof (indeed, this is just `rfl`!)